sharonhoward/llep/README.md

 **Suggested citation**:

-Sharon Howard, The London Lives Pauper Examinations Database, version 1.0 (2016), based on data from *www.londonlives.org*.
+Sharon Howard, The London Lives Pauper Examinations Database, version 2.0 (2018), based on data from *www.londonlives.org*.

 Future plans
 -------------

-* Plain text corpus of all examinations
 * Completion of settlement data
 * Addition of data about *regular* marriages (hopefully including dates and places)
 * Relationships data
+* Attempt extracton of early 18th-century St Clement Danes Register of Pauper Settlement and Bastardy Examinations
 * Identify and extract pauper examinations and related material in the London Lives Sessions Papers
 * Linkage to related documents in London Lives, such as [Bastardy Bonds](https://www.londonlives.org/static/WB.jsp) and [Registers of Removed Paupers](https://www.londonlives.org/static/RV.jsp)